CalvinLoke/LearningWithK8s/Microk8s/sql-server-microk8s.md

 ```

 Note that this deployment file should not be used in development due to the password being exposed.
 In development, do change the raw text value of the password to a secret.
 A detailed guide can be found [here](https://docs.microsoft.com/en-us/sql/linux/tutorial-sql-server-containers-kubernetes?view=sql-server-ver15) under the *Create an SA Password* section.

+## Applying the deployment file
+`microk8s kubectl apply -f sqldeployment.yml`

+## Checking that a pod has been created
+`microk8s kubectl get pods`